kevintruong/til/Synchronization,-Part-6:-Implementing-a-barrier.md

 ```

 Our main thread will create the 16 threads and we will divide each calculation into 16 separate pieces.
 Each thread will be given a unique value (0,1,2,..15), so it can work on its own block.
-Since a (void*) type can hold small integers, we will pass the value of i by casting it to a void*.
+Since a (void*) type can hold small integers, we will pass the value of `i` by casting it to a void pointer.
 ```C
 #define N (16)
 double data[256][8192] ;